 The lampshade skirt had asymmetrical draping.

-For the first time, women began to bob their hair, although the trend was very shocking to some and took years to catch on.
+For the first time, women began to bob their hair, although the trend was considered shocking to some and took years to catch on.

 The War Makes Fashion Practical

 Among the changes:

 - Skirt waistlines sat at the natural waist.

 - Skirts became fuller to allow free movement.

 - Hemlines shorted to about six inches above the ankle.

 - Darker times meant dark colors were preferred.

 - Costume jewelry was introduced as a substitute for real jewels.

 - Hats became smaller, and women’s hairstyles grew shorter.

 - The V neck replaced high necklines.

 Notice in the photos below the difference between the styles worn in 1914 and 1919.
 By the end of the decade, fashions were beginning to resemble those of the 1920s.